Double and Quadruple Flat Bands tuned by Alternative magnetic Fluxes in Twisted Bilayer Graphene: Theta function and flat band wave function

-In main text, we have discussed the nodal features of wave function at $\mathbf{K}$ for flat bands No.1/2.
-For flat bands No.$1$, two nodes appear at the AA and BA stacking with linear real-space dependence.
-However, for flat band No.$2$, there is only one node at the AB stacking and the norm exhibits real-space quadratic dependence.
-Based on these nodal features, the analytical expressions for the quadruple-flat-band wave functions can be constructed as
+Here, we turn to construct wave functions for flat bands No.$1/2$, and the wave functions for flat bands No.$3/4$ can be generated by chiral symmetry.
+As discussed regarding the nodal characteristics of wave function at $\mathbf{K}$ point in the main text, the flat band No.$1$ exhibit two nodes at the AA and BA stackings with linear real-space dependence, while the flat band No.$2$ features a single node at the AB stacking with real-space quadratic dependence.
+Based on these nodal features, the analytical expressions for flat band wave functions can be constructed as